What is a good speckle pattern DIC?

 Finally, one must also take into account the sensor size of the cameras used.
 Together with the size of the observed area, this defines the “physical pixel size”, or pixel/millimeter correspondence.
 This will naturally depend on the lens used for the measurement.
 Do not hesitate to consult our article on the choice of hardware if you need it.

-At EikoSim, to make our life simpler and still apply these rules to the letter, we have created a simple spreadsheet that we use to prepare the tests.
+At EikoSim, to make our life simpler and still apply these rules to the letter, we have created a simple spreadsheet that we use to prepare the tests when we have to create a speckle pattern for DIC.
 Perhaps it can be of use to you?
 If so, please feel free to retrieve it here.
 If the test configuration is complex, or if you want to test several configurations before the day of the trial, we have also gotten into the habit of using the Blender software to prepare the test setup.